join our volunteer community!

 Click here to sign up as a volunteer, or see below for some frequently asked questions about volunteering with the Story Island Project.
 Feel free to contact us if you have any other questions.

-Volunteer spotlight: serena
+Volunteer spotlight: daisy

 Frequently asked questions